itoropitsin/TinyAI/README.md

 ## Example custom actions (prompts)

-- **Make it shorter**: “Rewrite the text to be 30% shorter, keep meaning, keep proper nouns.”
-- **Polite email**: “Rewrite as a polite, concise email.
-Preserve names, dates, and action items.”
-- **Summary**: “Summarize in 3 bullet points.
+- **Summary**: “Summarize a short summary with bullet points.
 Include decisions and next steps.”
 - **Fix grammar**: “Fix grammar and punctuation.
 Don’t change the tone.”

-### Prompt tip

-Use `{{targetLanguage}}` inside a custom prompt to reuse the language picker, for example:

-`Translate to {{targetLanguage}} and improve grammar, keeping the tone natural.`
+- **Make it shorter**: “Rewrite the text to be 50% shorter, keep meaning, keep proper nouns.”
+- **Rewrite politely**: “Rewrite as a polite, concise Slack message.
+Preserve names, dates, and action items.”
+- **Explain like I’m new**: “Explain like I’m new.
+Preserve names, dates, and action items.”

 ## Permissions (one-time)